worldbank/wbplot/README.md

 ![A bar chart showing country latitudes](images/bar.png)

+The ggplot2 default for `width` in `geom_bar()` (the width of the bars, as a percentage of space available for each bar) is 0.9, which leads to very dense bar charts.
+This default value is not adjustable through the theme, so in order to generate more visually balanced bar charts, the width should be set to a lower value.
+A value of 0.66 gives 2 thirds to the bars, and 1 third to spacing between them.

-With `chartType = "beeswarm"`, the horizontal grid lines are removed, the Y axis labels are capitalized and bolded, and the X axis title is removed.
+With __`chartType = "beeswarm"`__, the horizontal grid lines are removed, the Y axis labels are capitalized and bolded, and the X axis title is removed.
 Like for bar charts you can add the X axis title with `addXAxisTitle = TRUE`, and expand the X axis with `xExpansion`.

 To generate beeswarm plots with ggplot2, you can install the `ggbeeswarm` package, which offers the `geom_beeswarm()` geometry.